zkeal/zkeal.github.io/_posts/2018-08-10-IsolationForest.markdown

 This paper proposes a fundamentally different model- based method that focuses on anomaly isolation rather than normal instance profiling.
 The concept of isolation has not been explored in the current literature and the use of isola- tion is shown to be highly effective in detecting anomalies with extremely high efficiency.
- Taking advantage of anoma- lies’ nature of ‘few and different’, iTree isolates anoma- lies closer to the root of the tree as compared to normal points.
+ Taking advantage of anoma- lies’ nature of ‘few and different’, iTree isolates anomalies closer to the root of the tree as compared to normal points.
-  This unique characteristic allows iForest to build partial models (as opposed to full models in profiling) and employ only a tiny proportion of training data to build ef- fective models.
+  This unique characteristic allows iForest to build partial models and employ only a tiny proportion of training data to build ef- fective models.
   As a result, iForest has a linear time com- plexity with a low constant and a low memory requirement which is ideal for high volume data sets.

  ***